d-nishi/go/solutionblog1.md

 * **YAML APOCALYPSE!** The YAML configurations that this increased scale inevitably requires becomes cumbersome for most operators.
 * **CHANGE -- YIKES!** Changing a roleRef in a RoleBinding, involves deleting the previous RoleBinding and creating a new one.
-* **WORKFLOW AUTOMATION** In workflows driven by automation, where infrastructure as code is often seen as the gold standard, this doesn’t fit in very well.
+* **WORKFLOW AUTOMATION:** In workflows driven by automation, where infrastructure as code is often seen as the gold standard, this doesn’t fit in very well.
-* **RBAC AT SCALE** Auditing and managing the current users to see what access they have across one or multiple clusters is hard.
+* **RBAC AT SCALE:** Auditing and managing the current users to see what access they have across one or multiple clusters is hard.
 You can’t just delete a RoleBinding from a repo and hope for some kind of automated task to manage the change for you.

 ## The Pulumi-approach: Customer Benefits:
 * **NO MORE YAMLs!** Configuring YAMLs, operators or custom resources is now a thing in the past!
 You use Typescript or Javascript to program directly with our cloud SDK and connect all cloud services to your Kubernetes services with a simple reference to the object in your program.
-* **INCREASED DEVELOPMENT VELOCITY** You intuitively program Kubernetes objects with our SDK abstractions using minimal amount of code within hours instead of months.
+* **INCREASED DEVELOPMENT VELOCITY:** You intuitively program Kubernetes objects with our SDK abstractions using minimal amount of code within hours instead of months.
 You “autocomplete” AWS, EKS, Kubernetes specifications within your IDE without understanding the entire API.
-* **EASY UPDATES** You change deployed k8s resources on one or multiple clusters by updating your typescript file `index.ts` and running `pulumi up`.The [Pulumi console](https://app.pulumi.com/) allows you to share your stack with your team in your GitHub, GitLab, or Atlassian-based organization.
+* **EASY UPDATES:** You change deployed k8s resources on one or multiple clusters by updating your typescript file `index.ts` and running `pulumi up`.The [Pulumi console](https://app.pulumi.com/) allows you to share your stack with your team in your GitHub, GitLab, or Atlassian-based organization.
-* **WORKFLOW AUTOMATION FOR RBAC AT SCALE** You can delete or update multiple RoleBindings or Roles from your Pulumi stack source code.
+* **WORKFLOW AUTOMATION and RBAC AT SCALE:** You can delete or update multiple RoleBindings or Roles from your Pulumi stack source code.
 As you commit these changes to your repository, you can plan automated triggers that validate such changes as part of your CI/CD flow, whether you use [Travis](https://pulumi.io/reference/cd-travis.html), [CircleCI](https://pulumi.io/reference/cd-circleci.html), [AzureDevOps](https://pulumi.io/reference/cd-azure-devops.html), etc. Pulumi even has a [GitHub Application](https://pulumi.io/reference/cd-github.html) for surfacing results within pull requests.

 In this post, we discussed how setting up Kubernetes RBAC with Pulumi is simple, comprehensive, non-sequential and part of your everyday programming experience instead of being a YAML and DSL tool chain drudgery.
 You can find the complete pulumi code for our example [here](https://gist.github.com/d-nishi/a4e54dfc973ea047ec46c8deb5193f4e).
 For more examples visit our GitHub examples page [here](https://github.com/pulumi/examples).